odygrd/quill/README.md

 #### 1 Thread
 #### 4 Threads

 The benchmarks are done on Linux (Ubuntu/RHEL) with GCC 9.1.
-The following message is logged 100'000 times ```LOG_INFO(logger, "Logging str: {}, int: {}, double: {}", str, i, d)``` all reported latencies are in nanoseconds
+The following message is logged 100'000 times per thread ```LOG_INFO(logger, "Logging str: {}, int: {}, double: {}", str, i, d)``` all reported latencies are in nanoseconds

-Logging messages in a loop will make the consumer unable to follow up and the queue will have to re-allocate or block for most logging library expect PlatformLab Nanolog which is writting a binary file and can follow up.
-Therefore a different approach was followed, a log message per caller thread is logged between 1 to 100 microseconds.
+Logging messages in a loop will make the consumer unable to follow up and the queue will have to re-allocate or block for most logging libraries expect very high throughput ones like PlatformLab Nanolog.
+Therefore, a different approach was followed, a log message per caller thread is logged between 1 to 100 microseconds.

 I ran each logger benchmark three times and I keep the second best result.